oqolarte/oblong/content/project/server.md

 The default answers are sane.
 Most of my choices are the default ones.
-Yours may differ.

 Below is an incomplete list of questions during the installation, that I put here to remind my FutureSelf of the choice I made:

 DNS domain name? **araw.xyz**
 Do you want the X Window System to be started by xenodm(1)? **no[^xenodm]**